Benefits of Cord Blood

 Better matching

 For stem cells to be successfully transplanted, they must be a match for the receiver.
 Matched stem cells can be found in some public databases, but there is no guarantee.
-Genetically related stem cells from a blood-related family member more often result in a successful transplant.
-If a public match cannot be found, the patient must often rely on his own stem cells or those from an immediate family member (if available).
+Genetically related stem cells from a blood-related family member, such as a sibling, more often result in a successful transplant.
+71

 Less risk of post-transplant complications

-In addition to being better accepted entirely by the body, cord blood stem cells have significantly reduced risk of post-transplant graft-versus-host disease (GVHD).
+In addition to being better accepted entirely by the body, cord blood stem cells have a significantly reduced risk of post-transplant graft-versus-host disease (GVHD).
 GVHD is when the transplanted cells attack the body.
 It’s a major complication of stem cell transplants.
-Risk of GVHD after a stem cell transplant depends on the relationship between the donor and the receiver according to the National Institute of Health:
+The risk of GVHD varies based on the donor-recipient relationship.
+According to the National Institute of Health:

 • Identical twins: very low chance of suffering from GVHD